jnsbck/amazon_price_tracker/README.md

 - display number of items left in stock if low and if available
 - check for internet connection before executing price fetch.
 In case of no connection postpone fetching by time delta
 - comparing amazons prices to other vendors
+- send email if the tracker goes down due to some kind of error